Overview

 FAQ

-What are some real-world use cases highlighted in the chapter?Examples include a marketing toolbox for prompt-to-image and image-to-image workflows, customer experience platforms with generative chatbots and dynamic responses, and mock interview apps with AI interviewer agents and voice input.
+What real-world use cases does the chapter highlight?Examples include: a digital marketing toolbox for text-to-image and image-to-image generation; a customer experience platform using chatbots and sentiment analysis to craft dynamic replies; and a mock interview app with AI interviewer agents, speech-to-text input, adaptive difficulty, and personalized feedback.

-What are the key components of a generative AI web app architecture?Core pieces include LLMs/AI models, conversational/UI components, backend infrastructure (caching, containerization/orchestration, serverless, model serving), data processing pipelines, API integrations, and deployment/scaling mechanisms.
+What are the core components of a generative AI web app?Key parts include AI models (LLMs and others), UI and conversational components (chatbots/agents), backend infrastructure (caching, containers/orchestration, serverless, model-serving), data processing (pre/post-processing and formatting), API integrations, and deployment/scaling mechanisms.

 pro $24.99 per month